jokob-sk/NetAlertX/docs/DEVICE_MANAGEMENT.md

 networks.

-**I recommend disabling this operation when connecting our devices to our own WIFI's**, in this way, Pi.Alert will be able to identify the device, and it will not identify it as a new device every so often (every time IOS or Android decides to change the MAC).
+**I recommend disabling this operation when connecting our devices to our own WIFI's**, in this way, NetAlertX will be able to identify the device, and it will not identify it as a new device every so often (every time IOS or Android decides to change the MAC).